pcdangio/ros_message_introspection/README.md

 double linear_acceleration_x;
 bool success = introspector.get_float64("linear_acceleration.x", linear_acceleration_x);
 // This method will return FALSE if the path does not exist, or if the requested field type does not match.

+// You can use the get_number() method to read any primitive type field as a double.
+// This is convenient because you don't have to use specific get methods like get_int16 or get_uint64 to read the data.
+// Here, header.seq is actually a UINT32 type, but can be read as a double without caring about it's type. double header_sequence;
+bool success = introspector.get_number("header.seq", header_sequence);
+// You can also read TIME or DURATION types as a double, represented in seconds. double header_timestamp;
+bool success = introspector.get_number("header.stamp", header_timestamp);
+// You can even try to parse STRING types as a double.
+If the string itself does not represent a number, NaN is returned. double string_number;
+bool success = introspector.get_number("some.path.to.string_number", string_number);
+// If the path.to.string_number field was "1.234", string_number now contains 1.234.
+// If the field instead contained "abcd", string_number now contains NaN.
 ```

 # Important Considerations